What are Party Wall Agreements and when are they required?

 What do Party Wall Agreements include?

-Technically called an ‘award’, a Party Wall Agreement is typically drawn up by two different party wall surveyors.
+Technically called an ‘award’, Party Wall Agreements are typically drawn up by two different party wall surveyors.
 Each surveyor acts for one homeowner and typically charges between £150 and £200 per hour.

 That said, it’s not uncommon for all parties to agree to use a single surveyor, who is then known as the “agreed surveyor”.
 By using an agreed surveyor the overall cost is around £1,000.